Sum-of-Parts: Self-Attributing Neural Networks with End-to-End Learning of Feature Groups: Theory Details and Proofs

-where $(M,c)$ are constructed by stacking $(M_S, c_S)$ for some enumeration of $S \in \mathcal P$.
-This is a convex program that can be solved with linear programming solvers such as CVXPY.
-We solve for $\alpha^*$ using ECOS in the \texttt{cvxpy} library for $d\in \{2,\dots, 20\}$.
+\begin{restatable}[Insertion Error for Binomials Grows Exponentially with Dimension]{theorem}{binomial} Let $p$ be a multilinear binomial function of $d$ variables as defined in \LemmaTitle{}~\ref{lem:binomial_exact}.
+Then, the lower bound of total insertion error for $p$ follows an exponential trend as dimension $d$ grows, where the lower bound is approximately $\lambda_0 + e^{\lambda_1 + \lambda_2 d}$, where $(\lambda_0,\lambda_1,\lambda_2) = (4.778, 1.332, 0.198)$. \end{restatable} We maximize the lower bound by solving the dual linear program in \eqref{eqn:binomial-lp-dual} using ECOS in the \texttt{cvxpy} library for $d\in \{2,\dots, 20\}$.
 To get the exponential function, we fit a linear model to the log transform of the output, doing a grid search over the auxiliary bias term.
-The resulting function has a high degree of fit (with a relative absolute error of 0.106), with the resulting exponential function shown in Figure~\ref{fig:polynomial}. \end{proof}
+The resulting function has a high degree of fit (with a relative absolute error of 0.188), with the resulting exponential function shown in Figure~\ref{fig:polynomial}.

-\paragraph{Insertion and Deletion Error for \GroupA{}.} We can define analogous notions of insertion and deletion error when given a grouped attribution.
-It is similar to the original definition, however a group only contributes its score to the attribution if all members of the group are present. \begin{definition} (Grouped deletion error) The \emph{grouped deletion error} of a grouped attribution $\beta = \{(S_i,c_i)\}_{i=1}^G$ for a model $f:\mathbb R^d\rightarrow\mathbb R$ when deleting a subset of features $S$ from an input $x$ is